IVRPowers/blog/content/post/contactcenter/video-call-contact-center.md

 ------------
 ###### Photo Source: Interactive Powers

-# Video CC productivity must be part of your Call / Contact Center, it's not just a nice to have feature.
+# Delivering real human interactions and unified collaboration in your Digital Space.
 ---

-Need to meet face-to-face virtually your clients?
-Start managing unlimited transactional video calls for your team.
+**Need to meet face-to-face virtually your clients?** Start managing unlimited transactional video calls for your team.
 It isn't always practical to have every single meeting in person.
-And today, there are lots of video meeting apps that are designed more for hangouts with colleagues and chatting with loved ones.
-Your Call / Contact Center requires a work-focused video calling solution as long as you have a good Wi-Fi signal or 4G/5G data connection on each seat, almost any business can start working remotely while staying face to face in touch with all clients and prospects.
+Even if there are lots of video meeting apps that are designed more for hangouts with colleagues and chatting with loved ones.
+Today, any **Call / Contact Center should be turned into a Video CC** to improve its inbound/outbound processes and performance.
+Today, almost any business can start working remotely while staying face-to-face in touch with all clients and prospects.

 > Discover all renewed Video RTC 5.0 features to get the best Video CC experience.

+Shifting to a "remote-first" mindset is imperative for organizations to mobilize their online support, responding better to any requests with expediency, and maintain or build sustainable customer relationships in the Digital Space.

 ## Streamline your business communications